Military

 "Lusty"

-The ship's motto is "Vox Non Incerta" meaning "No Uncertain Sound" After a much welcomed leave period from the ships extended deployment in the fight against terrorism, “Lusty” formally handed over the prestigious role of Fleet Flagship to her younger sister HMS Ark Royal in July 2002 and reduced her crew from 700 to approximately 200 who worked hard to de-store the ship of spares and equipment in readiness for the ships much deserved refit and upgrade package which should enhance her capabilities in line with current defence policy.
+After a much welcomed leave period from the ships extended deployment in the fight against terrorism, "Lusty" formally handed over the prestigious role of Fleet Flagship to her younger sister HMS Ark Royal in July 2002 and reduced her crew from 700 to approximately 200 who worked hard to de-store the ship of spares and equipment in readiness for the ships much deserved refit and upgrade package which should enhance her capabilities in line with current defence policy.

 As part of the multi million pound refit and upgrade package the ship will be fitted out to be able to operate and support the Royal Navy’s latest helicopter asset “Merlin”.
 She will also build on lessons from her last deployment in support of the fight against terrorism where she was at the forefront in deploying troops into Afghanistan by upgrading facilities onboard to enable her to re-role at short notice from a ship which can deploy fighters, bombers, anti submarine and airborne early warning helicopters to embarking, deploying and sustaining Royal Marine and multi national forces ashore in any area of the world.

-The crew has reduced to 45 personnel, mainly engineers who will play an active part in overseeing the refit and ensuring Illustrious emerges ready to meet the challenges of the 21st century.
-They have moved into a nearby office block and are living at RNSE Caledonia, just outside the dockyard gates.
+The crew was reduced to 45 personnel, mainly engineers who will play an active part in overseeing the refit and ensuring Illustrious emerges ready to meet the challenges of the 21st century.
+They moved into a nearby office block and are living at RNSE Caledonia, just outside the dockyard gates.

 The First Illustrious